 Mexico Trucks rolling across America – U.S. pays for upgrades

-But first, because Mexicans would not pay for meeting our EPA standards, we did.
+The first Mexican carrier is set to roll deep into the U.S. interior within days, but American trucking union leaders and two California congressmen aren’t giving up on stopping the cross-border trucking program.
+CNS News .
+But first, because Mexicans would not pay for meeting our EPA standards, we will.
 Nice.
 Then we have the security issues, but hey, what’s a few more Mexicans, terrorists, or whatever.

 U.S. pays to upgrade Mexican Trucks

 In the latest effort to accommodate its cherished trade partner in the south, the U.S. government is paying to upgrade outdated Mexican trucks that hemorrhage illegal amounts of exhaust on their trips north to deliver merchandise.